-Since each term in equation 21 is known analytically, the FDR can be calculated directly as a function of $\{\Omega_c\}$ and $\Sigma_j$ .
+Since each term in equation 21 is known analytically, the FDR can be calculated directly as a function of $\{\Omega_c\}$ and Σ_j .

-The formula holds for any number of traits, but to illustrate calculation of the formula, we consider a simple setting with two traits, A and B, and four classes of SNPs: those which are non-null for both A and B, those that are null for both A and B, those that are null only for A, and those that are null only for B. We denote these states as TT, FF, FT, and TF, respectively.
+The formula holds for any number of traits, but to illustrate calculation of the formula, we consider a simple setting with two traits, A and B, and four classes of SNPs: those which are non-null for both A and B, those that are null only for A, and those that are null only for B. We denote these states as TT, FF, FT, and TF, respectively.